mattbegent/boilerplate-mini/README.md

-Boilerplate Mini
+Staddle Mini
 ================

-A mini HTML5 boilerplate for mini projects and demos.
+A mini HTML5 template for small projects and demos.